ramthescnd/blog/_posts/2022-02-12-first-post.md

 I will keep this post updated, and as soon as the parts arrive I will post pictures 😊!

-Until then, happy reparing & modding!
+Until then, happy repairing & modding!